TypeScript Style Guide

 It makes them easy to test, by passing args and observing return values, since we will rarely need to mock dependencies. - Strive to write tests in a way your app is used by a user, meaning test business logic.

-E.g. For a specific user role or permission, given some input, we receive the expected output from the process. - Make tests as isolated as possible, where they don't depend on order of execution and should run independently with its own local storage, session storage, data, cookies etc. Test isolation improves reproducibility, makes debugging easier and prevents cascading test failures.
+E.g. For a specific user role or permission, given some input, we receive the expected output from the process. - Make tests as isolated as possible, where they don't depend on order of execution and should run independently with its own local storage, session storage, data, cookies etc. Test isolation speeds up the test run, improves reproducibility, makes debugging easier and prevents cascading test failures.

 - Tests should be resilient to changes.